MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/invoke-custom-actions-workflow-dialog.md

 Let’s look at the scenario in which a custom action is invoked from a workflow.
 We’ll invoke a custom action to request the manager’s approval when a discount for a particular opportunity exceeds 20 percent.

 <a name="action"></a>
-## Example: Create a custom action using the opportunity entity
+## Example: Create a custom action using the opportunity table

 1. In [solution explorer](/powerapps/maker/model-driven-apps/advanced-navigation#solution-explorer), select **Processes**.